Kiteretsu77/FAST_Anime_VSR/README.md

 # AVSRR
-This is repositary based on Real-CuGAN ().
+This is repositary based on Real-CuGAN (https://github.com/bilibili/ailab/tree/main/Real-CUGAN).
-I implement it in TensorRT version and an frame division algorithm to accelerate it.
+I implement it in TensorRT version and utilized a frame division algorithm to accelerate it (with a momentum mechanism).
+Plus, use FFMPEG to decode a smaller FPS for faster processing.
+Plus, multiprocessing and multithreading.
+Feel free to look at this document (https://docs.google.com/presentation/d/1Gxux9MdWxwpnT4nDZln8Ip_MeqalrkBesX34FVupm2A/edit#slide=id.p) for the implementation and algorithm I have used

 # Install (Windows)：